" Panama Canal's New Move Could Rock the Boat for West Coast Ports "

 to be revised in anticipation of an extended period of fiscal austerity.

-2008 draft paper addresses the growing worldwide market in digital products (computer programs, music, literature, etc.) being
+2008 monograph addresses the growing worldwide market in digital products (computer programs, music, literature, etc.) being

 sold via Internet downloads.
 Because existing methods of monitoring merchandise trade fail to capture these transactions,